BitcoinCacheMachine/BitcoinCacheMachine/README.md

 Feel free to change the directory in which you store the BCM repository on your machine.
 Just update the 'BCM_LOCAL_GIT_REPO_DIR' variable.

 `setup.sh` sets up your environment so that you can use Bitcoin Cache Machine's CLI.
 Try running `bcm` at the terminal.
 If you get a help menu, you're good to go.
 The CLI `--help` output guides you on how to use the CLI.

+## Deploying your own BCM Infrastructure

 In general, the steps you take to deploy your own infrastructure is as follows:

 1) Download BCM from github and run setup to configure your environment (done above).
 2) Run `bcm init`, which initializes your management host (i.e., [SDN Controller](https://www.sdxcentral.com/sdn/definitions/sdn-controllers/)).
-This command downloads and installs BCM software dependencies including docker-ce. `bcm init` builds the relevant docker images used at the management computer including those required for Trezor integration.
+This command downloads and installs BCM software dependencies including `docker-ce`. `bcm init` builds the relevant docker images used at the management computer including those required for Trezor integration.
 3) Create a cluster by running `bcm cluster create`.
 A BCM cluster is defined as one or more LXD endpoints with a private networking environment that is low latency and high bandwidth, such as a home or office LAN.
 Each endpoint MUST have direct IP reachability with other endpoints in the cluster.
 BCM workloads are deployed to the cluster of LXD endpoints.
 4) Create one or more BCM Projects using `bcm project create`.
 A BCM Project represents the containerized software stack that can be independently deployed to one or more clusters.
 You can use the BCM cli to customize deployment stacks to suit your particular needs.
 5) Deploy a BCM Project to a BCM Cluster using `bcm project deploy`.
 Deployment-specific GPG certificates are created in this step.
 You can deploy multiple instances of a project to the same cluster.
 The BCM SDN Controller intelligently deploys components across failure domains to achieve local high-availability.

 TODO: You can quickly see what the BCM CLI is capable of by running [`./demo/up_demo.sh`](./demo/up_demo.sh).
-This script uses the BCM CLI to automatically deploy a Bitcoin Core full node and c-lightning to your local machine.
-BCM CLI commands automatically installs all software for you. `up_demo.sh` deploys the BCM Project `BCMSparkStack` which exposes the c-lightning RPC interface as an authenticated onion service so you can use an application like [Spark](https://github.com/shesek/spark-wallet) from your TOR-capable smartphone.
+This script uses the BCM CLI to automatically deploys BCM infrastructure to an LXD endpoint running on your localhost.
+The BCM CLI automatically installs all software for you. `up_demo.sh` deploys the BCM Project `BCMSparkStack` which exposes the c-lightning RPC interface as an authenticated onion service so you can use an application like [Spark](https://github.com/shesek/spark-wallet) from your TOR-capable smartphone.
 You can override the default BCM deployment parameters by creating and customizing a BCM Project.

-> NOTE: All BCM documentation ASSUMES you're working from a fresh install of Ubuntu (Desktop or Server).

 ## How to contribute